dagibbins186/Election_Analysis/README.md

 This project uses Python to analyze 369,712 ballets and determine:
 1. the winner of a Colorado election,
 2. the proportion and number of votes that each candidate won,
-3. the proportion and number of votes that each county cast.\
+3. the proportion and number of votes that each county cast.
+\
+The results are summarized in a txt file.
 ## **Results**
 Three contestents and three counties competed in the election.
 A total of 369,712 voters participated.
 The winner was Diana DeGette.
 She won 73.8% of the vote with 272,892 ballets.
 Charles Stockham came in second (23% of the vote).
 Raymon Doane brought up the rear (3.1% of the vote).
 Denver county submited the most ballets (306,055).
 This means it had nearly 8x more voters than Jefferson or Arapahoe County.
 ## **Recommendations**